Rinitha-Rajendran/Stack_using_linked_list_live_demo/README.md

 # Stack using Linked List

 This is a simple web application for demonstrating a stack data structure implemented using a linked list.
 Users can push elements onto the stack, pop elements from the stack, and view the top element.
-The application provides a visual representation of the stack and allows users to interact with it through a user-friendly interface.
+The application provides a visual representation of the stack and allows users to interact with it through a user-friendly interface.(GUI Based)

 ## Usage